 Guidebook’s built-in surveys and feedback forms make mobile easy.
 Set up surveys, push notifications to remind attendees (straight from your phone) to fill them out, and easily export data after your event for analysis.
 It couldn’t be easier.
-Check it out by clicking the button below:
+Check out the functionality in Builder now!

 4. Tread carefully when offering an incentive.

-It’s common to offer something–a gift card, a discount, an entry into a drawing for a Ferrari–to boost survey completion rates.
+It’s common to offer something — a gift card, a discount, an entry into a drawing for a prize — to boost survey completion rates.
 But before you go crazy with this incentive, make sure you’re considering the pros and cons.

 Know the risks

-But offering a survey incentive does come with its problems: accuracy might decrease when you start including people who don’t give back out of the kindness of their hearts.
+Offering a survey incentive comes with its own set of problems: accuracy might decrease when you start including people who don’t give back out of the kindness of their hearts.
 People might rush through the survey to get to the prize.

-So offering a reward might not be worth it.
-“You can probably skip incentivizing each and every small in-app event feedback survey,” says Audra, who has studied the pros and cons of survey rewards.
+In this case, offering a reward might not be worth it and you can skip incentivizing each and every small in-app event feedback survey.

 5. Pilot-test your conference survey